mloyd/carson/README.md

 ## Pythonic Features

 Python is a fantastic language.
 One of my favorite features is its ability to customize attribute access.
-That ability allows a _Vehcile_ class instance to basically act like a chameleon.
+That ability allows a _Vehicle_ class instance to basically act like a chameleon.
 As Tesla changes its data structure and command interface for its cars, it's pretty easy for a Python class to essentially keep itself up to date.

 This section would normally be placed after the [States And Commands](#states-and-commands) section.
 But I wanted to